kndafst/GameandWatch-SteamDeck/README.md

 If you follow the detailed steps below, you will be able to play game and watch files on the steam deck.

+This system will only work with files that end with .mgw, I do not have instructions yet for the MAME version of these games which start with gnw_ and end in .zip.

 ### You will need a keyboard and a mouse to perfom the following steps

 ## Steps: